saheedmyself/Git-It-Learn/readme.txt

 Just like every other thing in my life right now I am relearning everything.

-This too is a relearn
+This too is a relearn.

+I am adding another line to test "diff"
+Now it says "Changes not staged for commit" but Git-it says nothing about the error yet